ReactMrk/kata-session-2/README.md

 To do this improvement, principal engineer suggested you to create a component using useEffect that displays an alert on the top of the list when a new client is added.
 The alert should be displayed for 2 seconds.

-**Modify src/Alert.jsx file**
+**Use src/Alert.jsx file**

+**Exercise 2.**

-**Extra:** principal engineer saids that this hook maybe needed for other components.
+Principal engineer saids that this hook maybe needed for other components.
 Once this effect is working, could you refactor it to be a custom hook?

-**Exercise 2.**

-Client Management System is mind to be a large application, so in a future new react compoments related with clients will be added.
-Variables client and setClient will be the parameters for these new react components.
-In order to avoid these variables being passed again and again from parent to children, principal engineer suggested you to create a context.

-**To create the context, modify src/ClientContext.js file**

-**Exercise 3.**

-Once a client is added to the list, the fields are not cleaned.
-The principal engineer tells you to fix the issue using useReduce, in order to avoid a set of functions, that modify the state, being triggered in a row.

-Principal engineer would like to avoid this bad practise:<br />
-**setName(''); <br />
-setEmail(''); <br />
-setPhone(''); <br />
-setAddress(''); <br />**

-When state updates are frequent and/or complex, useReducer provides better performance through its centralized update logic, avoiding unnecessary re-renders and excessive state management code.

-**Could you also create a clear button?**